SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex9/readme.md

 2. Save ![save icon](images/adt_save.png) and activate ![activate icon](images/adt_activate.png) the changes.

 3. Press **F9** to run the class as console application and check the result in the _Console_ view.

-   Check the deleted instance in the _Travel_ Fiori elements app.
+   Check in the _Travel_ Fiori elements app if the specified draft instances have been activated.

    You can also use the _ABAP Debugger_ to investigate the response parameters.

    ![ABAP Class](images/emlclass08.png)